-Contact an experienced Columbus motorcycle accident lawyer at Babin Law if you've been injured.
+Contact an experienced Columbus motorcycle accident lawyer at Babin Law, LLC if you’ve been injured.
 You may be entitled to compensation.
 There are no upfront costs and there are no fees unless you win your case.

 According to the Ohio State Highway Patrol (OSHP), there were nearly 4,000 reported motorcycle-related crashes in the state for the year 2020.
 Out of the total number of motorcycle crashes, 205 were fatal, with a total of 214 deaths.
 Motorcycle accidents are considered a huge problem in the state, and the government has even created a 5-year plan that will hopefully make Ohio safer for motorcyclists.

 If you are a motorcycle rider, getting involved in an accident is a genuine risk.
 This is why, as a motorcycle owner, you need to arm yourself with adequate legal knowledge so you know what to do in case of an accident.
-As motorcycle accident lawyers, we've seen our fair share of clients who found themselves at a disadvantage following an accident, simply because they did not know their rights.
-Regardless of the circumstances surrounding the accident, it's worth contacting a motorcycle accident attorney to see if they can help you get compensation.
+As Columbus motorcycle accident lawyers, we’ve seen our fair share of clients who found themselves at a disadvantage following an accident, simply because they did not know their rights.
+Regardless of the circumstances surrounding the accident, it’s worth contacting a Columbus motorcycle accident attorney to see if they can help you get compensation.

 Common Causes of Motorcycle Accidents in Columbus